RylMelange/ternary/README.md

 tar xvf external/5.5.tar.gz -C external/
 ```

 2. You need some dependencies.
 For Nix, it's the following shell.nix(included), and run `nix-shell`.
-For others, it's just the list within packages = [...]
+For others, it's just the list within nativeBuildInputs = [...]
 ```nix
 { pkgs ? import <nixpkgs> {} }: